Maughan-Lab/py_figures/diffraction/XRD_info.md

 This notebook is for importing large amounts of data from a local directory.
 All other functionality is the same as XRD_refinement.

-Assumes diffraction data are .xye files with Q, intensity, and error as column variables.

 **Input:**

 Path to working directory (can import multiple)

-**Output:**

-Variable dictionaries with unique names (Q_n, signal_n, err_n) to store data from all files in one data type dictionary (i.e., Q_var_dict)

-Typical plotting capabilities.
-Can include a difference curve.
-User must manually adjust text location and axis scales if needed.

-**Optional:**

 Reformat axis value (i.e., 250 on axis "Intensity (counts x10^3)" instead of 250,000 on axis "Intensity (counts")